-Over the past two years, PG&E has been implementing a "glide path" trajectory adopted in D. 15-07-001 to get to two tiers with usage for Tier 2 exceeding 100 percent of baseline and declining price ratios between Tiers 1 and 2, reaching a 1.25 to 1 ratio in 2019.
-Moreover, the Commission's decision also introduced a "super user of electricity (SUE) surcharge," (which PG&E has implemented as a "High Usage Surcharge") applied to usage above 400 percent of baseline beginning March 1, 2017 (with a glide path trajectory between the ratios of the rates charged for usage in this tier versus usage in Tier 1 of 2.19 to 1 in 2019).
-The High User Surcharge should be revisited after implementation of mandatory Time Of Use rates are implemented.
+Since 2015, PG&E has been implementing a "glide path" trajectory adopted in D. 15-07-001 to get to two tiers with usage for Tier 2 exceeding 100 percent of baseline and declining price ratios between Tiers 1 and 2, reaching a 1.25 to 1 ratio in 2019.
+PG&E anticipates that, by March 1, 2019, this 1.25 to 1 ratio will be achieved.
+However, the Commission's decision also introduced, beginning in 2017, a "super user of electricity (SUE) surcharge" (which PG&E has implemented as a "High Usage Surcharge," or "HUS"), that applies to usage above 400 percent of baseline.
+By March 1, 2109, PG&E anticipates that the ratio between the High Usage Surcharge and Tier 1 rates will be 2.19 to 1.
+Charging HUS usage more than double Tier 1 usage has no basis in cost, and greatly increases summer bill volatility for customers in hot climate zones.
+The High User Surcharge should be revisited after implementation of mandatory time-of-use rates, if not sooner.